practable/supervisor-pcb/Documentation/[1]requirements_capture[RL_SUPERVISOR].md

 16. suitability of dropping 12v down to 3v3 ?
 Not liking - moved to Raspberry pi 5v  - need to check current draw on MCU, quieccent current on ICs?  []

+2. ERC fail - EP Pin Not Connected on ATSAMD21G []

+3. When ROUTING - Ensure that NET LABELS do not connect across sheets - care taken to ONLY connect through sheets using HIARARCHICAL PINS. - Replace all global labels with NET LABELS?

  - Liase with Tim to make sure pin defintions are suitable for tasks, no unforseen errors with pin assignments.
  - Suitability of analog buffers - can be tested?
  - suitability of digital buffers